blocrunx/School_District_Analysis/README.md

    |Spending Range|Average Math Score|Average Reading Score|% Passing Math|% Passing Reading|% Overall Passing|
    |-------------:|-----------------:|--------------------:|-------------:|----------------:|----------------:|
    |      $630-644|              78.5|                 81.6|            67|               77|               56|

+Scores Based on Spending were affected in the following ways:
+ - Overall percentage of students who passed dropped 7% from 63% to 56%.
+  - Precentage of students who passed reading dropped 7% from 84% to 77%.
+  - Percentage of students who passed math dropped 6% from 73% to 67%.
+  - Average reading and math scores were not significantly impacted.